my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 webtunnel.properties.cpuLoad = `uptime | awk '{print $10}'`
 ```

-To send updates to properties to the Remote Manager server periodically, and not
+To send updates to properties to the macchina.io REMOTE server periodically, and not
 just when connecting the tunnel, see `webtunnel.propertiesUpdateInterval`.

 #### webtunnel.propertiesUpdateInterval

 This optional setting specifies the interval in seconds in which property
-updates are sent to the Remote Manager server.
+updates are sent to the macchina.io REMOTE server.
 If set to 0 (default), any
 defined properties (see `webtunnel.properties`) will only be sent when
-the agent connects (or reconnects) to the Remote Manager server.
+the agent connects (or reconnects) to the macchina.io REMOTE server.
 If set to a non-zero value, property updates will be sent periodically.